HQarroum/aws-iot-certificate-generator/README.md

 - [`create-and-register-ca.sh`](bin/create-and-register-ca.sh) starts the process of creating an X.509 Root Certificate of Authority and will register the newly created Root CA on AWS IoT, activate it, and enable its auto registration status.
 - [`create-device-certificate.sh`](bin/create-device-certificate.sh) uses a previously created Root Certificate of Authority to sign a new device certificate which is ready to be provisionned on a device.
-- [`connect-device.sh`](bin/connect-device.sh) uses a the created device certificate to connect to AWS IoT and publish a message on a topic.
+- [`connect-device.sh`](bin/connect-device.sh) uses the created device certificate to connect to AWS IoT and publish a message on a topic.

 ### Creating a new CA